bgallois/OpenJournal/readme.md

 See the complete documentation at [https://openjournal.readthedocs.io/en/latest/](https://openjournal.readthedocs.io/en/latest/).
 See the presentation website at [https://gallois.cc/openjournal/](https://gallois.cc/openjournal/).

+## For who?

+* **For writers**: as detailed in *Description & Setting* by Ron Rozelle, keeping a writer's journal is a good way to improve writing abilities.
+Writers can record plots outlines, observations, descriptions, details, dialog lines, etc...
+* **For anyone**: keeping a daily diary can help you achieve several goals.
+It can help you organize your thoughts, records daily success, and set your next goals to keep the insensitive high.
+Writing down feelings can help you self-reflect and relieve stress, keeping a trace of situations and feelings.
+* **For professionals**: writing down tasks to achieve and expected jobs duration can help you organize your day.
+The possibility to set alarms can help to manage available time and not forget any meeting.

 ## Technology

 OpenJournal uses a database to store and retrieve user notes.
 This flexible approach offers several advantages.
 Local journals can be created using [SQlite](https://www.sqlite.org/index.html) and stored in a single file that the user can copy and move between computers.
 Remote journals can be accessed using [MariaDB](https://mariadb.org/), first, the user has to create a database server, then OpenJournal can access the database server to store journals.
 In this way, a user can access its journal locally and add a layer of security by password protection.